loop-recur/node-neo4j-test/README.md

 Neo4j-test makes testing your app against a real neo4j a little easier.
 It uses [loop-recur/neo4j-test-server](https://github.com/loop-recur/neo4j-test-server)
-and provides scripts to bring up (and eventually, take down) your test REST server.
+and provides scripts to bring up and take down your test REST server.

 Installation and usage
 ----------------------